-The South East Alberta Watershed Alliance (SEAWA) brings together diverse partners to plan and facilitate the sustainable use of the South Saskatchewan River Watershed for present and future needs.
+The South East Alberta Watershed Alliance (SEAWA) brings together diverse partners to educate the public, to support knowledge development, and to develop and facilitate the implementation of management plans for the sustainable use of the South Saskatchewan River Sub-Basin and the Pakowki Lake watershed.

 Large drainage basins are typically divided into smaller units, either “sub-basins” or “sub-watersheds,” to make them easier to manage.
 The Government of Alberta defines the larger basin formed by the Bow, Oldman, Red Deer and the Alberta portion of

 Our SEAWA UpSTREAM Quarterly newsletters help to keep you informed about our watershed activities and programs.
 To register for the “What’s New in the Watershed” monthly newsletters, you can click the “REGISTER NOW” button,